 Keystone Halls has received several awards as a result of Ron’s guidance:

 - Community Foundation of Broward’s first “For Good, For Ever”

 - Broward County’s “Recovery Person of the Year”

 - Hands On Broward’s “Non-Profit Partner of the Year”

 Georgina is the first person a client will meet upon entering the Keystone Halls offices.
 She is the one who fields all the calls, interviews newcomers and attends to new clients’ needs.

 For over six years, she has worked daily with each house manager’s reports, attending to the physical needs of each particular house as well as taking any necessary action required when a client violates Keystone’s rules.
 She is the first in line dealing with general maintenance issues for all the houses and apartments.

 As office manager, she has many duties, but Georgina is never too busy to help a newcomer with any needs they may have, write a letter for someone’s special needs or refer a client to someone who can solve a particular problem.

 She is the proverbial “iron hand in a velvet glove.”
 Georgina is not in recovery, but she is always aware of the special needs of our clientele.

-Responsibilities include ensuring accurate information being entered into the Homeless Management Information System (HMIS), intake support, outreach, and case management for the LGBTQ Transitional Housing program.
+Responsibilities include ensuring accurate information being entered into the Homeless Management Information System (HMIS), intake support, outreach, and case management for the Transition in Place (TIP) program..